Certification Levels Report

-- If you are not already on the Reports page, select Reading Reports on the Home page.
-The Accelerated Reader/Reading Practice tab will be selected.
+- If you are not already on the Reports page, select Reports on the Home page; then, select Accelerated Reader / Reading Practice in the menu that opens.

 - Scroll down to the Certification and Achievement section of the page and select Certificate Levels Report.
 (If you have added the report to the Pinned Reports, you'll find it under that section at the top of the page.)